Continuous-time trading and the emergence of probability: Coherence

 The following trivial result says that our trading game is \emph{coherent}, in the sense that $\UpProb(\Omega)=1$ (i.e., no positive capital process increases its value between time $0$ and $\infty$ by more than a strictly positive constant for all $\omega\in\Omega$). \begin{lemma} $\UpProb(\Omega)=1$.
-Moreover, for each $c\in\bbbr$, $\UpProb(\omega(0)=c)=1$. \end{lemma} \begin{proof} No positive capital process can strictly increase its value on a constant $\omega\in\Omega$. \ifJOURNAL \fi \end{proof}
+Moreover, for each $c\in\bbbr$, $\UpProb(\omega(0)=c)=1$. \end{lemma} \begin{proof} No positive capital process can strictly increase its value on a constant $\omega\in\Omega$. \end{proof}

-Lemma~\ref{lem:coherence}, however, does not even guarantee that the set of non-constant elements of $\Omega$ has outer content one.
-The theory of measure-theoretic probability provides us with a plethora of non-trivial events of outer content one. \begin{lemma} Let $E$ be an event that almost surely contains the sample path of a continuous martingale with time interval $[0,\infty)$.
-Then $\UpProb(E)=1$. \end{lemma} \begin{proof} This is a special case of Lemma~\ref{lem:main-ge}. \ifJOURNAL \fi \end{proof}
+Lemma~\ref{lem:coherence}, however, does not even guarantee that the set of non-constant elements of $\Omega$ has upper price one.
+The theory of measure-theoretic probability provides us with a plethora of non-trivial events of upper price one. \begin{lemma} Let $E$ be an event that almost surely contains the sample path of a continuous martingale with time interval $[0,\infty)$.
+Then $\UpProb(E)=1$. \end{lemma} \begin{proof} This is a special case of Lemma~\ref{lem:main-ge} applied to $F:=\III_E$. \end{proof}

 In particular, applying Lemma~\ref{lem:super-coherence} to Brownian motion started at $c\in\bbbr$ gives

 and